Despite being officially a dry-sate for the last three decades, however, in Nagaland alcoholism and substance abuse has shown a rising trend.

 The various activities to be covered under the initiative include prevention, education and awareness programmes, setting up group support, sensitisation programmes, counselling, case study, information, education & communication and detoxification camps.

-“Alcohol-related ailments in Nagaland can be viewed as an evergreen disease.
-Among the total patients received by District Hospital Dimapur (DHD) every year, almost 50 per cent patients are observed to be suffering from ailments due to excess alcoholism,” Dr Kezo, who works at the DHD, said.
+"Alcohol-related ailments in Nagaland can be viewed as an evergreen disease.
+Among the total patients received by District Hospital Dimapur (DHD) every year, almost 50 per cent patients are observed to be suffering from ailments due to excess alcoholism," reported Nagaland Post quoting Dr Kezo.

 "A majority of alcoholic persons are found within the 18-60 years age group," he added